 Canon Seattle (928 12th Ave, Seattle)

 This popular Seattle bar is known for having the largest selection of liquor in the world .
-A veritable mecca for connoisseurs.
+A true mecca for connoisseurs.

 Little Tin (5335 Ballard Ave NW, Seattle)

 This leafy lounge is known for its signature Hawaiian-inspired craft cocktails, served alongside a full menu of canned goods like anchovies and tuna.
-Little Tin brews their own tinctures and shrubs to create wild brews like Catnip Lavender Tincture, Fig + Cocoa Infused Amaro, and Butterfly Pea Blossom Gin.
+Little Tin makes its own tinctures and shrubs to create wild beers like Catnip Lavender Tincture, Fig + Cocoa Infused Amaro, and Butterfly Pea Blossom Gin.

 Sol Liquor Lounge (607 Summit Ave E, Seattle)